Dmendozac90/Dmendozac90.github.io/_posts/2021-11-15-SINDy_Intro.markdown

 \frac{dz}{dt} = xy - \beta z
 $$

-The Lorenz system is known to have chaotic solutions for specific parameter values and intial conditions.
-When these parameters and intial conditions are set properly, the solutions will converge onto the Lorenz attractor.
+The Lorenz system is known to have chaotic solutions for specific parameter values and initial conditions.
+When these parameters and initial conditions are set properly, the solutions will converge onto the Lorenz attractor.
 The parameters  $$\sigma=10$$, $$\rho=28$$, and $$\beta=8/3$$ will be used to generate the data.
 The necessary libraries are first imported

 ```python
 import numpy as np